Skip to content

 PyTorch will be used otherwise.

-a_quantize_kwargs (dict): If `a` is provided in high precision, these parameters
+input_quantize_kwargs (dict): If `a` is provided in high precision, these

-will be passed to the `quantize_to_fp4` call done prior to the matrix
+parameters will be passed to the `quantize_to_fp4` call done prior to the

-b_quantize_kwargs (dict): If `b` is provided in high precision, these parameters
+other_quantize_kwargs (dict): If `other` is provided in high precision, these

-will be passed to the `quantize_to_fp4` call done prior to the matrix
+parameters will be passed to the `quantize_to_fp4` call done prior to the

 out_dtype (DataType): The data type of the output tensor, either